david-ta-ming/parsec/README.md

 ## 🚀 Key Features

 - **Natural Language Processing**: Transform your data by describing what you want in plain English
-- **Multiple File Formats**: Support for CSV, TSV, TXT, and Excel files
+- **Multiple File Formats**: Support for CSV, TSV, TXT, JSON, and Excel files
 - **Privacy-First Approach**: Your data is never stored permanently - it's only processed temporarily
 - **Interactive Preview**: See a sample of your transformed data before processing the entire file
 - **Multiple Export Options**: Download your transformed data as CSV, TSV, JSON, or Excel